Liquefied Petroleum Gas LPG in Gas – LP Gas: What is Liquefied Petroleum Gas Properties

 1 Bar = 100 kPa, so it is metric based but not an SI unit of measure.

-Liquified petroleum gas – LP gas pressure can vary based on temperature, as shown in the chart.
+Liquefied petroleum gas LPG – LP gas pressure can vary based on temperature, as shown in the chart.

-The level of fill in the gas bottle comes into play when the LP gas (liquid petroleum gas) is in use, as it affects the rate of vapourisation.
+The level of LP gas fill in the gas bottle comes into play when the LP gas (liquid petroleum gas) is in use, as it affects the rate of vapourisation.

-Liquified petroleum gas – LP gas is a liquefied gas.
+Liquefied petroleum gas LPG – LP gas is a liquefied gas.

-So, the pressure inside the cylinder will remain the same from full until the vaporistion of the last of the liquid LP gas.
+So, the LP gas pressure inside the cylinder will remain the same from full until the vaporistion of the last of the liquid LP gas.

-Then the pressure will fall, with the use of the last of the liquified petroleum gas – LP gas vapour.
+Then the LP gas pressure will fall, with the use of the last of the liquefied petroleum gas LPG – LP gas vapour.

 Odourant Added for Safety

-LPG Odourant Added for SafetyIn its natural state, liquified petroleum gas – LP gas is an odourless gas.
+LPG Odourant Added for SafetyIn its natural state, liquefied petroleum gas LPG – LP gas fuel is an odourless gas.

 The distinctive smell that people associate with LP gas (liquid petroleum gas) is actually added to it as a safety measure.

-Without the addition of an odourant, leaking gas could collect without detection.
+Without the addition of an odourant, leaking LP gas could collect without detection.

-Liquified petroleum gas – LP gas (propane) contains approximately 25MJ per litre.
+Liquefied petroleum gas LPG – LP gas fuel (propane) contains approximately 25MJ per litre.

 This also converts to 6.9kWh.